eszczepan/ted-cards/README.md

 - Use `expect(page).toHaveScreenshot()` for visual comparisons
 - Avoid flaky tests by ensuring proper wait conditions
 - Use isolated browser contexts for tests
+- Use shared authentication state for tests requiring login

 #### Setting Up E2E Tests